acse-srm3018/DeeplearningProxy/README.md

 ## More information

-For more information on the project specfication, see the [notebooks].
+For more information on the project specfication, see the [notebooks]("") directory.

 ## Further investigation